Keywords and Phrases

 Aqueous dispersion; Freeze-form extrusion fabrication (FEF); Ultra-high temperature ceramic (UHTC)

 "A novel, environmentally friendly solid freeform fabrication method called Freeze-form Extrusion Fabrication (FEF) has been developed for the fabrication of high temperature and ultra-high temperature ceramic-based components.
 The method is based on deposition of ceramic pastes using water as the medium.
 The FEF system components and their interaction are examined, and the main process parameters affecting part geometry are defined.
 Three-dimensional (3D) shaped components have been fabricated by extrusion deposition of the ceramic paste in a layer-by-layer fashion.
-The feasibility of this process has been demonstrated by building components having a simple geometry, such as cylinders and solid or hollow cones"--Abstract, leaf iv.
+The feasibility of this process has been demonstrated by building components having a simple geometry, such as cylinders and solid or hollow cones.
+Hollow cones have also been fabricated to demonstrate the ability to build structures with sloped walls.
+Sintered samples have achieved 98% and 96% of their theoretical density for AI2O3 and ZrB2, respectively.

 Leu, M. C. (Ming-Chuan)